 - Donor-advised funds (DAF): Grouping several years of charitable giving into one year (often called front-loading) allows gifts to be itemized along with other available Schedule A deductions.
 Appreciated stock that is over weighted in a taxable portfolio can be reduced by gifting shares to a DAF.
 Using appreciated stock for charitable giving is tax efficient since you avoid capital gain tax on the appreciation.
 In subsequent years after the DAF is funded, gifts are made from the Physical Environment (eg. Home) Friends and Family Significant Other / Romance Personal Growth and Learning Fun, Leisure and Recreation Career Money Health Example DAF rather than from a brokerage account.
 Structuring a charitable giving plan to incorporate a DAF allows you to time contributions to achieve the greatest tax benefit while maintaining the same level of annual gifting.

-Make sure to read our related blog post Tax Implications of Charitable Giving and download our whitepaper Four Strategies to Help Maximize Charitable Deduction Contributions.
+Make sure to read our related blog post Tax Implications of Charitable Giving and download our whitepaper Charitable Gifting Strategies to Maximize Income Tax Benefits.

 Retirement plan contributions

 Don’t forget your retirement plan!
 You have options, depending upon the type of plan you have.

-- IRA contributions: The IRA contribution limit also increased this year to $6,000.
+- IRA contributions: The IRA contribution limit is $6,000.
 If you’ll be 50 or older this year, a catch-up contribution of an additional $1,000 is available for a total limit of $7,000.
 While the annual contribution limit is the same for all IRAs, the tax treatment isn’t.
 Speak to your advisor before making an IRA contribution to ensure the most tax-efficient approach, which can change from year to year.
 For example, if your AGI is larger than $196,000 (married filing jointly) or $124,000 (single), then a direct contribution to a Roth IRA may be reduced or prohibited.
 If you’ve contributed to a Roth in the past, revisit any changes this year that may push your income over the threshold for a direct contribution.
 Read our related article on IRA contribution rules.